Tips and Tricks FAQ MMP

 A: Mixing the paint 50/50 paint to thinner will result in the paint failing You will have poor coverage and possible adhesion issues.

 A-1 If you over thin be patient, stay in control and don't worry.
-Let it dry naturally.
+Let the over tinned paint dry naturally.
 Re-mix your paint properly and reapply.

 A-3 Adding too much Poly and Thinner combo